Welcome to Phys 225 Online - Introductory Astronomy

 Research Topics

 Each student is required to earn 100 points answering assorted research topics.
 For each unit, there is an associated list of topics that go deeper into the unit material.
 Students should choose ONE topic from a long list of possible areas to research.
 Please look in the Unit Research Topics folder in Blackboard for complete details.
-Please pay close attention to the due dates because once I post the answers, I can not accept any late work.
+Please get your first drafts in well before the due date so you have ample time to fix any errors.
+Pay close attention to the due dates because once I post the answers, I can not accept any late work.

 Extra Credit Option: